laher/goxc/README.md

  1. [Install go from source](http://golang.org/doc/install/source).
 (Requires gcc (or MinGW) and 'hg')

-	* OSX Users Note: If you are using OSX 19 and XCode 5, it is best to go straight to Go 1.2rc5 (or greater).
+	* OSX Users Note: If you are using XCode 5 (OSX 10.9), it is best to go straight to Go 1.2rc5 (or greater).
 This is necessary because Apple have replaced the standard gcc with llvm-gcc, and Go 1.1 compilation tools depend on the usual gcc.

 		* There is another workaround incase Go 1.2rc5 is not an option: